m4vic/ML-DL-projects-/PersonalitypreREADME.md

 # Personality Predictor (Introvert or Extrovert)

 A machine learning project that predicts personality type based on user input features.
-Built and trained using Google Colab.
+Built and trained using Google Colab. here is yt video of this project . https://youtu.be/Jx75dCQ8ypI?si=aVzqJItRV4-pc2bQ

 ## 📌 Features
 - Data cleaning & preprocessing